DataDog/dd-sdk-android/dd-sdk-android-coil/README.md

 }
 ```

-### Initial Setup
+### Initial setup

-Before you can use the SDK, you need to setup the library with your application
+Before using the SDK, set up the library with your application
-context, your Client token and your Application ID.
+context, client token, and application ID.
-To generate a Client token and an Application ID please check **UX Monitoring > RUM Applications > New Application**
+To generate a client token and an application ID, check **UX Monitoring > RUM Applications > New Application**
 in the Datadog dashboard.

 ```kotlin